-For every eligible donation made by individual Canadians to registered Canadian charities between March 17th and June 30th, 2017, the Government of Canada will contribute an equivalent amount to their own Famine Relief Fund.
+For every eligible donation made by individual Canadians to registered Canadian charities between March 17th and June 30th, 2017, the Government of Canada will contribute an equivalent amount to their own Famine Relief FundOpens a new window.

 This fund will support Canadian and international organizations currently hard at work helping those in need in the affected countries and neighbouring regions.
-Understand how this fund works.
+Understand how this fund worksOpens a new window.

 This is the largest hunger emergency in the world.
 While there are differences between each of these crises, we know that each situation will get worse in the coming months unless urgent help is delivered to those at risk.

 This is a crisis we cannot ignore.
 Worsening hunger and the spread of famine are imminent, but not yet inevitable.
 We can still stop the spread of famine and prevent a catastrophic loss of life if we act now.